nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 * For each package revision (see [Package Versioning](./concepts_elaborated.md#package-revisions)):
   * `PackageRevision` - represents the *metadata* of the package revision stored in a repository.
   * `PackageRevisionResources` - represents the *file contents* of the package revision.
+    {{% alert color="primary" %}}
-  * Note that each package revision is represented by a *pair* of resources, each presenting a different view (or [representation][representation]) of the same underlying package revision.
+  Note that each package revision is represented by a *pair* of resources, each presenting a different view (or [representation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#differing-representations)) of the same underlying package revision.
+    {{% /alert %}}
 * A `Repository` [custom resource][crds], which supports repository registration.

 #### Function Runner